 Planning your 2014 trip to Walt Disney World can be intimidating, especially for first-time visitors.
 There are four theme parks, dozens of hotels, hundreds of restaurants, and a variety of additional entertainment activities and options that can really complicate planning.
 Walt Disney World is a busy place, so determining when to visit and how to tour the parks to avoid crowds is a critical step in the process.
 Add to that trying to save money on park tickets and hotels, and planning can be daunting, especially for first-time or infrequent guests who want to plan a memorable trip.

 If you’re feeling yourself being sucked into the rabbit hole that is Walt Disney World vacation planning, you’re in luck, as this guide will assist you.
 Think of it as Walt Disney World Trip Planning 101.
 As complicated as the process might seem right now, it’s really not that bad, and the ultimate payoff will be huge.
 You’re also a bit fortunate that you’re being sucked into the rabbit hole, as many first-time visitors don’t realize Walt Disney World planning can be so complicated!
-(After all, the commercials make it look like a carefree world where everyone runs around holding hands with Mickey Mouse while laughing and riding all of their favorite attractions without any problems…but that’s definitely not the reality.
+The commercials make it look like a carefree world where everyone runs around holding hands with Mickey Mouse while laughing and riding all of their favorite attractions without any problems…but that’s definitely not the reality.

 Even after dozens of trips to Walt Disney World, we still don’t know everything there is to know about the place, but this post contains most of what we do know (the relevant stuff, at least…).
 We wouldn’t visit so much if we didn’t like it, so our opinions are colored by the fact that we are Disney fans.
-That said, we don’t see the world through rose colored glasses, and we try to stay as objective as possible here.
-In addition to cut-and-dry facts, expect to read both critical and positive opinions on the aspects of Walt Disney World being discussed.
+That said, we don’t see the world through rose colored glasses, and we try to stay as objective as possible here, sharing the good and the bad.
 If that’s not for you, there are plenty of other planning sites that offer only positive or only negative spins on Disney.